KannonZenetism/zenetism-field-physics/structural-forensics/canonical-stabilization/authorial-ratification-and-collaborator-draft-notice.md

 This is entered as authorial witness and authorial ruling.

-Specific mechanisms may be separately classified where the record permits: platform suppression, automated flagging, agentic distribution, synthetic adjacency, attribution laundering, register theft, or counterpart-level appropriation.
+Specific mechanisms may be separately classified where the record permits: platform suppression, automated flagging, agentic distribution, synthetic adjacency, attribution laundering, register theft, or counterpart-scale appropriation.

 The author's witness does not depend on the completion of every mechanism classification.